 However, these one-way blasts lack potency for e-commerce vendors.
 One-way messages obviously want customers to buy now (often when they are not yet ready).
 Customers who are not prepared to buy can't ask questions or respond in any other way but click a link or ignore the text.

 As such, the only way to measure ROI with one-way text messaging is to count clicks and resulting sales.
-But two-way SMS offers you another way to measure ROI - engagement.
+But a two-way texting service offers you another way to measure ROI - engagement.

 Thinking in "direct messaging" terms allows e-commerce vendors to engage consumers with personal feedback.
 Online shoppers can ask questions and get an immediate reply - just as though they were texting a friend.

-Plus, the introduction of 10DLC A2P numbers ensures more reliable deliverability than does standard long code.
-Cheaper than dedicated short code, 10DLC is the perfect platform for two-way SMS marketing.
+Plus, the introduction of 10DLC A2P numbers ensures more reliable deliverability than standard long code.
+Cheaper than dedicated short code, 10DLC is the perfect platform for a two-way texting service.

 Initially, e-commerce brands used two-way text messaging to engage shoppers directly.
 It resembled the sequence below: